Blakrunner/Insects/README.md

 # Insects
-Drawing if insects using c++ with SFML
+Drawing of insects using c++ with SFML

 [![image](sample.png)]